rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 To define the function within the context of `Rectangle`, we start an `impl` (*implementation*) block.
-Then we move the `area` function within the `impl` curly braces and change the first (and in this case, only) parameter to be `self` in the signature and everywhere within the body.
+Then we move the `area` function within the `impl` curly brackets and change the first (and in this case, only) parameter to be `self` in the signature and everywhere within the body.
 In `main` where we called the `area` function and passed `rect1` as an argument, we can instead use *method syntax* to call the `area` method on our `Rectangle` instance.